 Currently, the Morris Performing Arts Center has 14 Commercial Promoters and hosts three Resident Producing companies including the Broadway Theatre League of South Bend, Inc., South Bend Symphony Orchestra and Southhold Dance Theater.

-An award winning theater, a beloved landmark on the National Register of Historic Places and South Bend, Indiana’s Premiere Venue for Live Entertainment, the Morris is consistently listed among the Top 100 Theaters Worldwide by Pollstar Magazine, has been given Prime Site Awards in multiple years by Facilities Magazine and has been ranked as one of the Top 10 Venues in the Midwest with 5000 or fewer seats by Venues Today Magazine.
+An award winning theater, a beloved landmark on the National Register of Historic Places and South Bend, Indiana’s Premiere Venue for Live Entertainment, the Morris is consistently listed among the Top 100 Theaters Worldwide by Pollstar Magazine, has been given Prime Site Awards in multiple years by Facilities Magazine.